-The U.S. News & World Report has released its best diets for 2024, and once again, the Mediterranean diet, which emphasizes whole foods, healthy fats, beans, and greens, with very few animal products, has been crowned number one.
+The US News & World Report released its best diets for 2024, and once again, the Mediterranean diet, which emphasizes whole foods, healthy fats, beans, and greens, with very few animal products, was crowned number one.
 It is the seventh year in a row that the diet—which is influenced by the traditional eating habits of countries bordering the Mediterranean Sea, such as Greece, Italy, and Spain—has been given the top spot.

 Jump to the recipes